rubychi/tabata-timer/README.md

 Contributions of any kind are welcome

-## Authors
+## Author

 **Ruby Chi**

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License